wp-plugins/tdo-mini-forms/Readme.txt

 * The queuing functionality may get the time wrong if period set to greater than an hour

 == Version History ==

+= v0.12.2: 19th June 2008 =
+* Broken code got into v0.12.1 in the rush to get the patch for the security risk out.

 = v0.12.1: 19th June 2008 =
 * Hacked messages could only be saved for Form ID 1.